Random bystander: He

 - Captain America and Red Skull were shown to possess this in Captain America: The First Avenger as a result of the Super Soldier serum.

 - In Man of Steel, adolescent Clark can push a school bus out of a lake and adult Clark can lift an entire oil rig.

-- Big Dicky of the redneck gang that makes a conflict with the old man can tear the porch right off of a house.
+- It Runs in the Family: Big Dicky of the redneck gang that makes a conflict with the old man can tear the porch right off of a house.

 - Elysium: Aside from being able to rip off the heads from droids and throw people around like dolls, the Exosuits increase the user's physical performance dramatically.
 They move more quickly then the average combatant, and Kruger was able to leap a great distance and height using his Exosuit.
 Max was able to rip himself from a gurney, and pretty much pulverize Crowe into the floor of the Armoury before throwing him like a shotput.

 - The Chronicles of Riddick:

 - Riddick.
 The benefits of being a Human Alien from a high-gravity death world.
 Combined with the savagery and brutality that He displays in combat, he tends to shred through his opponents like they were made out of tinfoil.